 Consider the hierarchical structure of the Brain Imaging Data Standard — Gorgolewski et al., 2016, which is used for brain imaging data.

-In BIDS, a neuroimaging study is organized around experiment subjects, imaging sessions for each subject, and then specific types of brain scans within each sessios: anatomical scans, diffusion-weighted imaging (DWI) scans, and functional imaging.
+In BIDS, a neuroimaging study is organized around experiment subjects, imaging sessions for each subject, and then specific types of brain scans within each session: anatomical scans, diffusion-weighted imaging (DWI) scans, and functional imaging.

 schema = dj.Schema('bids')